jqno/equalsverifier/docs/_manual/10-jpa-entities.md

 EqualsVerifier checks for these fields that their getter is used.
 If they're referenced directly, EqualsVerifier will fail.
 Note that this can be disabled by suppressing `Warning.JPA_GETTER`.

+Note also that the getter must be non-final, otherwise EqualsVerifier is unable to perform this check.
+If that's problematic, you can disable the check completely by suppressing `Warning.JPA_GETTER`.

 By default, EqualsVerifier assumes that the JavaBeans conventions are used to determine the name of the getter.
 For example, if a field is called `employee`, it assumes that the getter is called `getEmployee()`.
 If your project uses a different convention, you can use `#withFieldnameToGetterConverter()` to override that behavior.

 For example, if in your project, a field must have a prefix, like so: `m_employee`, but the getter is still `getEmployee()`, you might call EqualsVerifier like this: